goodmike31/pl-asr-speech-data-survey/README.md

   * Hugging face

 ## Taxonomy
+- The dataset cards taxonomy consists of 57 attributes.
+- Each dataset is described ain terms of:
+  - authorship, creation date, funding etc.
+  - availability, licensing, pricing etc.
+  - content e.g. audio format, number of speakers recorded, meta-data distributions, etc.
+- Values of attributes not reported by dataset authors, publishers or researchers is recreated, when feasible (e.g. number of recordings)
+- Below table shows the dataset card completion rates for manually annotated attributes is.
+  - (tabelka)

+- Full taxonomy is presented in the table below.

 |Dataset descriptor                 |Purpose                                                                             |Allowed values                                                                    |
 |-----------------------------------|------------------------------------------------------------------------------------|----------------------------------------------------------------------------------|
 |Dataset name                       |Full name of the speech corpus                                                      |[a-z A-Z\-\_0-9]                                                                  |